Skip to main content

 These drugs can generally be taken with omeprazole, but a healthcare professional may need to monitor therapy and reduce doses if necessary.

-Omeprazole interactions that decrease effectiveness
+Drugs that decrease omeprazole’s effectiveness

 Some drugs speed up the body’s metabolism of omeprazole, reducing its effectiveness.
 These include:

-• Cystic fibrosis drugs lumacaftor/ivacaftor
+• Cystic fibrosis drugs Orkambi (lumacaftor-ivacaftor)

 • St. John’s wort